Last Updated on

 - Drain and rinse soaked beans.

-- Add beans to boiling water, and cook for ¾ the time (varies by bean type) you would if you were fully cooking them.
+- Add beans to boiling water, and cook for only half the time (varies by bean type) you would if you were cooking them to eat directly.
 You want them to be al dente (not quite fully cooked).
-You would cook adzuki beans for about 25-30 minutes.

 - If using rice (not barley), follow normal cooking instructions, except use equal parts rice to water to make the rice 'dry'.
 (This is important to help absorb moisture from beans.)